xymaxim/marc2bib/README.rst

   brackets used to mark the additions made by cataloger;

 * ``marc2bib.hooks.protect_uppercase_letters_hook`` — enclose
-  uppercase letters in curly braces to protect the case from chnages.
+  uppercase letters in curly braces to protect the case from changes.

 Removal of ISBD punctuation